Summer Scholars Support Program – Now Open!

 Summer Scholars Support award amounts will vary and can cover up to one of the following:

-- One summer course (up to 5 units)
+- One HS Approved Summer Course (up to 5 units)

 - One Summer Precollege Focus Series